-Taking charge has been added to your bookmarks.
+Taking charge has been saved

 The average tenure of one of the most high-stakes, challenging jobs in an organization is just four years.
 Why do technically proficient leaders stumble when it comes to soft skills?
 Khalid Kark clears the air about how CIOs can manage expectations in their new role.